egenerse/master-thesis/content/apollon_reengineering.typ

 *Mention canvas, shortcuts, new sidebar, and maybe lines for checking the allignment however it is a future work.*

 == Standalone

+The standalone application provides a complete modeling environment built on top of the Apollon core library.
+It allows users to create and edit diagrams directly in the browser without requiring authentication or a user account.
+This lightweight interface makes it ideal for quick prototyping, experimentation, or educational use outside of larger systems like Artemis.

+In the following sections, we explain the usability improvements introduced in the new standalone version, describe the deployment setup using Caddy and reverse proxying, and summarize the feedback and recommendations collected from user testing sessions.

 === Usability Improvements